Ineltec-Tecnologias-Ltda/TestFingerM583F/README.md

-# M583F Fingerprint Module Library
+# About M583F Fingerprint Module

 This capacitive fingerprint sensor M583F supports fingerprint capture, image processing, fingerprint storage, fingerprint comparison and so on and  is widely used and suitable for various fingerprint identification systems, such as: